Hilary Duff Shows Off Hot Mom Bod In A Snug Leather Skirt & Plunging Top On Date With Fiance

 Hilary Duff is a mom of two adorable kids and she is looking hotter than ever.
 The blond actress and her fiancé, Matthew Koma, stepped out for a date night on Saturday for a special adoption event they have chosen to support.

 The former Disney star posted a photo via Instagram of herself standing next to her soon-to-be husband in their home right before they walked out the door to the Adopt Together Baby Ball.
 The cute couple were smiling at each other in the snap.
 The Younger star was wearing a short black leather skirt that showed off her lean legs.
 The waist band was accented with a little bit of silver sparkle around her middle and her orange top seemed to coordinate with the Halloween season.
-The unusual sleeves ramped up the outfit, as the front plunged just enough to show some off her décolletage.
+The unusual sleeves ramped up the outfit, and the front plunged just enough to show off some of her décolletage.

 Hilary paired the ensemble with shiny gold heels and an ankle bracelet.
 She also carried a matching gold purse.
-Her blond locks was in a sleek style and pulled back behind her ears, which also showed off her delicate dangling earrings.
+Her blond locks were in a sleek style and pulled back behind her ears, which also showed off her delicate dangling earrings.

 The 31-year-old’s makeup consisted of a pale gold eye color and thick, lush eyelashes.
 She had just a hint of color on her cheeks, but it was her full lips that stood out.
 She chose an orange lip color to match her top, bringing the whole outfit together.